Hadith: Ilm Darayah, the Science to Understand the Hadith Text

 56. Narration describing that Prophet Muhammad was the first creation of Allah.

-57. Narration describing human beings were first created from the light.
+57. Narrations that describe that God created human beings from the light.

 58. Narrations that contradict the consensus.